Hours of Service

 - Water fountains have been turned off, per the recommendation of the New York State Department of Health.

-- Use of study rooms and non-collection spaces are restricted to the public until further notice.
+- Use of study rooms are restricted to the public until further notice.

 - Plexiglass screens have been installed at service points to protect staff and patrons.